We're here to help!CALL TODAY: 954-568-3636

 Fort Lauderdale accident attorney David Fuchs has more than two decades of experience and is dedicated to representing accident victims throughout Fort Lauderdale, Palm Beach and Miami-Dade.

-Chain reaction accidents can happen in any situation where two cars are involved in a crash and more vehicles proceed to hit the disabled vehicles, which may cause an untold number of secondary collisions.
+Chain reaction accidents can happen in any situation where two cars are involved and more vehicles proceed to hit the disabled vehicles, which may cause an untold number of secondary collisions.
 Low visibility is a major factor as the more difficult it is to see the road and the disabled vehicles, the more likely it is that a multi-car pileup will occur.

 In some cases, the Florida Highway Patrol or other state agencies can bear some responsibility for chain reaction accidents if their negligence contributed in some way to the crash.
 For example, if the state agency should have closed a road due to dangerous low visibility and failed to do so, then it can be considered partially responsible for causing the accident.

 When a state agency shares the blame, then the case becomes very complicated.
 Government agencies enjoy limited protections from immunity and there are special rules and timelines for taking legal action against them.
 A Fort Lauderdale accident lawyer should be consulted for help in pursuing your claim for damages.

 When a chain reaction accident occurs, it is possible to take legal action.
 You may file a personal injury lawsuit in Fort Lauderdale and can present your case in court for a jury to decide liability and damages or you may settle your case outside of court for a reasonable damage award.

 Before you can take action, however, you need to know who was negligent and who should be held responsible, or liable, for the crash.
 Determining liability can be complex in these types of collisions.